Membership of Professional Societies

 - technical feasibility of the deployment of gas sensors and communication in South African underground mines.
 [Completed.]

 - wireless sensing and communications for underground mining, covering aspects such as safety and real-time location, ventilation, air conditioning.
-[Ongoing].
+[Completed].

 3. Smart Networks